A strong weather system is due to pummel the area by nightfall.

 Practice makes perfect.
 The more a process is utilized, the smoother things will go when it is needed next.
 One of the largest benefits of using an emergency notification system is that it doesn’t only have to be used during emergencies.
 There are multiple ways a notification system can be used for everyday situations and tasks, such as notifying the public of road closures and detours.
 Through daily use of the system, officials will become more comfortable with it and will therefore become more confident in its usage during an actual urgent scenario, thus increasing efficiency and reducing uncertainty.

 The primary goal during an emergency is to ensure the safety and security of all citizens and with an emergency notification system this goal is more achievable than ever.
 A proper system allows for fast and comprehensive alerting as soon as an emergency scenario has been identified and will include detailed reporting capabilities for officials to keep track of which citizens have and have not received the notification.
-A fully robust system contains multi-channel alerting, with the ability for contacts to confirm they have received the message, as well as multiple contact selection methods to be sure that only those who need to be contacted will be.
+A fully robust system takes advantage of alerting using multi-channel capabilities, the ability for contacts to confirm they have received the message, as well as multiple contact selection methods to be sure that only those who need to be contacted will be.